Ian makes landfall again, now in South Carolina

-Sheets of rain whipped trees and power lines and left many areas on Charleston’s downtown peninsula under water even before the hurricane made landfall.
-A popular pier in the beach community of Pawleys Island collapsed and floated away.
-In Myrtle Beach, waves pushed against the city’s boardwalk tourist area.
+Sheets of rain whipped trees and power lines and left many areas on Charleston’s downtown peninsula under water.
+Four piers along the coast, including two at Myrtle Beach, collapsed into the churning waves and washed away.
+Online cameras showed seawater filling neighborhoods in Garden City to calf level.

-National Guard troops were being positioned in South Carolina to help with the aftermath, including any water rescues.
-And in Washington, President Joe Biden approved an emergency declaration for the state, a needed step to speed federal assist for recovery once Ian passes.
+Hours after weakening to a tropical storm while crossing the Florida peninsula, Ian regained strength Thursday evening over the Atlantic.
+Ian made landfall in South Carolina with maximum sustained winds of 85 mph.
+When it hit Florida’s Gulf Coast on Wednesday, it was a powerful Category 4 hurricane with 150 mph.

-In North Carolina, Gov. Roy Cooper urged residents to prepare for torrents of rain, high winds and potential power outages.
+After the heaviest of the rainfall blew through Charleston, Will Shalosky was checking out a large elm tree in front of his house that had fallen across his downtown street.
+He noted the damage could have been much worse.

 Ian left a broad swath of destruction in Florida, flooding areas on both of its coasts, tearing homes from their slabs, demolishing beachfront businesses and leaving more than 2 million people without power.
 At least nine people were confirmed dead in the U.S. — a number that was expected to increase as officials confirm more deaths and search for people.